aradi/fypp/docs/fypp.rst

   end module errorcalc

-Finally, we preprocess the Fortran source file ``errorcalc.F90`` with Fypp by using the initialization file ``fyppinit.py`` with the necessary Python function definitions::
+Finally, we preprocess the Fortran source file ``errorcalc.fpp`` with Fypp by using the initialization file ``fyppinit.py`` with the necessary Python function definitions::

-  fypp -i fyppinit.py errorcalc.F90 errorcalc.f90
+  fypp -i fyppinit.py errorcalc.fpp errorcalc.f90

 The resulting file ``errorcalc.f90`` will contain a module with the generic interface ``markRelError()``::